“The Repast of the Lion”

-The critics derided Henri Rousseau’s work during his lifetime and after his death, but he won a following and support among his contemporaries: Pablo Picasso, Henri Matisse, and Paul Klee who were admirers of his work.
+The critics derided Henri Rousseau’s work during his lifetime and after his death.
+Still, he won a following and support among his contemporaries: Pablo Picasso, Henri Matisse, and Paul Klee, who were admirers of his work.

 We salute you, Gentle Rousseau, you can hear us.

 Let our luggage pass duty-free through the gates of heaven.

 We will bring you brushes paints and canvas.

 That you may spend your sacred leisure in the

 light and Truth of Painting.

 As you once did, my portrait facing the stars, lion, and the gypsy.